 • Produces results that go beyond what you could achieve alone.

 But let’s face it, not every collaboration flows seamlessly.
 Misunderstandings and mismatched approaches can derail the best intentions.
-That’s where Perceptual Style Theory™ steps in.
+That’s where Perceptual Style Theory™, steps in.

 The Perceptual Style Difference

 Created by Gary M. Jordan, PhD, and Lynda-Ross Vega, Perceptual Style Theory™, reveals that we each have a unique way of perceiving the world.
-This natural perspective — your Perceptual Style — shapes how you approach challenges, opportunities, and yes, collaboration.
+This natural perspective — your Perceptual Style — shapes how you approach challenges, opportunities, and yes, change.

 • Play to your strengths in teamwork.